opinkerfi/adagios/README.md

   - Tons of pre-bundled plugins and configuration templates
   - Network scan
   - Remote installation of linux/windows agents
+  - Modern Status view as an alternative to default nagios web interface
   - Rest interface for status of hosts/services
   - Rest interface for viewing and modifying configuration
   - Full audit of any changes made